 Notes

-- * For a drier beef dish with sauce on the side, remove the cooked beef and saute in a non-stick frying pan, adding a few tablespoons of the sauce at time, till beef is caramelized but not dried out.
-Thicken remaining sauce with the cornstarch and drizzle on top of the dish or serve on the side.
+- Note 2: For a drier Instant Pot beef dish with sauce on the side, remove the cooked beef and saute in a skillet, adding a few tablespoons of the sauce until the beef is caramelized but not dried out.
+Thicken the remaining sauce with the cornstarch and drizzle it on top of the dish or serve on the side.

-- Reduce quantity of Gochujang for a milder dish.
+- Reduce the quantity of Gochujang for a milder dish.

 - Optional: drizzle spicy mayo over the top.